 I know what you must be thinking.
-“Has she gone crazy!?”
-Because, let’s be honest, what I just described to you does sound crazy.
+More details, please?
+Because, let’s be real: what I just described to you does sound crazy.
 Crazy, neurotic, insane, deranged.
-I could list a ton more crazy synonyms, and believe me, I guarantee the thoughts that are probably running through your mind have already ran through mine.
+I could list a ton more crazy synonyms, because believe me, I guarantee the thoughts that are probably running through your mind have already ran through mine.

 Combine those reasons with a few others I won’t dare bore you with and after much deliberation, I made the decision to let change swoop in and pave the way for me to move on and march forward.

 If there was one thing my mom always preached to my sisters and me growing up it was not to ever settle.
-Despite the fact she’d usually pepper in this guidance when picking up the pieces of our “broken” hearts due to teenage boy problems, I still to this day find these wise words damn good advice when it comes to life and everything in between.
+Despite the fact she’d usually pepper in this guidance when picking up the pieces of our “broken” hearts due to teenage-boy problems, I still to this day find these wise words damn good advice when it comes to life and everything else in between.

-See, ever since I entered the “real world” three years ago, I have been on the hunt for more than just a paycheck, but rather a career I am passionate about.
+Ever since I entered the “real world” three years ago, I have been on the hunt for more than just a paycheck, but rather a career I am passionate about.
 One I find meaningful, stimulating, and extra fulfilling.
-And while I have been fortunate enough to work at two awesome companies thus far—ones I adore even outside of working hours—the piece of the puzzle I’ve been missing is the passion & interest behind each role.
+And while I have been fortunate enough to work at two awesome companies thus far — ones I adore even outside of working hours — the piece of the puzzle I’ve been missing is the passion and interest behind each role.

-I promise I’m not as naive as you might be thinking I am.
-I know there are no perfect jobs.
-And the truth is, I am not looking for a perfect job.
-I know with any job—even your dream job—there will be tasks attached that aren’t so appealing.
-And that’s fine.
+And yes, I know there are no perfect jobs.
+But the truth is, I am not looking for the perfect job.
+I know with any job — even your dream job — there will be tasks attached that aren’t so appealing.
+That’s fine.
 That’s reality.
 I get that.
-Really, I do.